JeffW12345/BBC-Sport-Football-Results-Web-Scraper/README.md

+Football results web scraper.

-Scrape a year's worth of football results from the BBC Sports website.
+Get a year's worth of football results from the BBC Sports website.

 An example spreadsheet is included in the same folder as the program file.